cuj057/hello-world/README.md

 # hello-world
 IS1003 Project
-Hi!My name is Mik and am typing this with a 3 year old on my back which pretty much sums up my life.
+Hi!My name is Mik and I am typing this with a 3 year old on my back which pretty much sums up my life.